 DANK - Pittsburgh Chapter

-The German American National Congress (DANK) was founded in Pittsburgh in 1981 as the 58th Chapter of DANK to bring together Germans and Americans of German ancestry in Western Pennsylvania.
-We aim to preserve and enjoy our German heritage, language and culture.
-We are not a political organization, however we endeavor to represent German - American interests.
+to bring together Germans and Americans of German ancestry in Western Pennsylvania.
+We aim to preserve and enjoy our German heritage,

-DANK at the national level was founded in 1959 and maintains close relationships with our governmental and civic bodies, including the White House, federal, state and municipal agencies, as well as the German Embassy in Washington, consulates and other German organizations with cultural, education and commercial agendas.
+national level was founded in 1959 and maintains close relationships with our governmental and civic bodies, including the White House,

-In 1987 DANK was instrumental in the adoption of the Congressional resolutions declaring October 6th German American Day, which has been observed since then on a national level.
+October 6th German American Day, which has been observed since then on a national level.

-The local chapter publishes a quarterly newsletter, the Mitteilungsblatt, informing our members of activities, events and issues of interest.
-Plus, our National office of the German American National Congress publishes a bi-monthly bilingual newspaper, the German American Journal, with news and activity reports for its members and friends.
-It is the voice of the organization and has a national distribution.
+a bi-monthly bilingual newspaper, the German American Journal, with news and activity reports for its members and friends.
+It is the

 Objectives & Activities

-Foster friendship between the United States and Germany
+- Foster friendship between the United

 - Promote a positive image of Germans among Americans.

-- Establish exchange programs and cross-cultural activities among young Germans and Americans.
+- Establish exchange programs and cross-cultural activities

 - Conduct language schools for adults.

-- Encourage and support German language and culture studies in public schools, colleges and universities.
+- Encourage and support German language and culture

 - Facilitate genealogy research of German ancestry.

-- Provide Social functions to our members and the community at large showcasing our Germanic culture
+to our members and the community at large showcasing our Germanic culture

-- Participate in local ethnic/cultural events representing the German-American community.
+- Participate in local ethnic/cultural events representing

-Any member in good standing, and who has interest in promoting the activities of the organization and Chapter can serve on the Board.
-Qualifications include having paid your dues and being current in your membership.
-Officers of the organization must be an active member of the local chapter for a minimum of one year unless the Board waves that requirement due to the credentials of the individual.
+Officers of the organization must be an active member of the local chapter for a minimum of one year unless the Board waves that requirement

 DANK - Deutsch Amerikanischer National Kongress